 \section{Closure properties of compact languages}

 { Now we discuss the closure properties of the class $\cf$ with respect to some common operations on formal languages.
 The operations that we consider are as follows.

 $ $

-\begin{theorem} $\cf$ is not closed under taking complement. \end{theorem} \begin{proof} Let $\bm{\Phi}$ be the family of 3CNF formula containing $\cutsat$ formula for $m=n^2$ and containing some tautology with $m$ variables for all other $m$.
-Let $\LL_{\mathrm{sat}}$ be the language containing satisfying assignments of formulae in this family.
-Similarly, let $\LL_{\mathrm{unsat}}$ be the language containing non-satisfying assignments of formulae in this family.
+\begin{theorem} $\cf$ is not closed under complement. \end{theorem} \begin{proof} Let $\bm{\Phi}$ be the family of 3CNF formulae containing $\cutsat$ formulae for $m=n^2$ and containing some tautologies with $m$ variables for all other $m$.
+Let $\LL_{\mathrm{sat}}$ be the language containing the satisfying assignments of the formulae in this family.
+Similarly, let $\LL_{\mathrm{unsat}}$ be the language containing the non-satisfying assignments of the formulae in this family.